QUASI-DEV/www/md/faq.md

 ### Is this just for geeks?

 Definitely not.
 In order to make decisions, DAO token holders will be able to vote using a straightforward interface using Mist, the Ethereum browser.
 You'll have to be able to install software on your machine, and use what essentially looks and feel like a website.
 We will also provide video tutorials explaining most common tasks.

+### Will it be a lot of work?

+The proposals to the DAO define how much or how little control over its operational responsibilities the DAO 'outsources' to the Service Provider for each project or product.
+It can range from an "every little details left to token holders" approach with weekly votes to a "100% hands off" approach equivalent to putting the DAO's trust into the Service Provider capability to execute on the concept.
+The DAO's underlying code is generic enough to support both.

+The proposal submitted by Slock.it UG will give operational control over to the Service Provider but will do so under a payment schedule executed in monthly installments so that backers keep control over their funds at all times.
+The community agrees it represents a good middle ground, and looks forward to experiment with more complex governance models in the future.

 ### What can the DAO do exactly?